 Path Connection Tool

-To select the Path Connection Tool, press on the Connection Tool Button in the Drawing Toolbar.
+To select the Path Connection Tool, perform an extended Press on the Connection Tool in the Drawing Toolbar.

-Then tap on the Path Connector Type in the popover window located in the bottom right corner of the Drawing Canvas.
+Then tap on the Path Connector Type in the provided selection menu.

-This connection between the figures is created in the same manner as with the Line Connection Tool, but the created path can be modified just as items generated with the Path Tool.
-See the Handling Paths section of this documentation to learn more.
+This connection between the figures will initially look like a connection created with the Line Connection Tool; however the resulting connection can be modified just as items generated with the Path Tool.
+See the handling paths section of this documentation to learn more.